BryJamin/WickedWizard/README.md

 -Add a fade to the item pickup entity.
 - Giblets. create an Ondeath that spawns out giblets when an enemies dies
 - Minion component, (can't drop loot))
+- Change chest to open only when near it